 Noise-cancelling headphones are great for that.
 In fact, many people use them even when they're not playing music, just as a way to create some silence in which to concentrate.
 Of course, we're only interested in noise-cancelling headphones that also sound great when you do want to listen to some tunes (or watch a film or TV show for that matter), and every model we've recommended below fits that bill.

 Most also include a microphone for chatting to friends and family, or even doing those video meetings that are all the rage right now.
 And noise-cancelling tends to go hand-in-hand with Bluetooth connectivity, giving you the freedom of wireless plus a battery life that can push north of 24 hours.

-So, here are the best noise-cancelling headphones around in 2020, no matter if you want an over-ear, on-ear or in-ear pair.
+So, with no further ado, here are the best noise-cancelling headphones around in 2020, whether you want an over-ear, on-ear or in-ear pair.